-Developing is the expected level of performance In addition to meeting the requirements for Accomplished The principal demonstrates inadequate The principal inconsistently The principal fosters the success of all students by The principal seeks and effectively engages and/or detrimental communicates and/or communicating and stakeholders in order to communication or collaboration with stakeholders. infrequently collaborates with-stakeholders. collaborating effectively with stakeholders. students through productive and frequent communication.
+Developing is the expected level of performance In addition to meeting the requirements for Accomplished The principal demonstrates inadequate The principal inconsistently The principal fosters the success of all students by The principal seeks and effectively engages and/or detrimental communicates and/or communicating and stakeholders in order to communication or collaboration with stakeholders. infrequently collaborates with-stakeholders. collaborating effectively with stakeholders. promote the success of all students through productive and frequent communication.